alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 It lists the Phraseanet collections on which the user can do access requests.

-To make an access request to new Phraseanet bases or collections :
+To make an access request to new Phraseanet bases or collections:

-* Check the boxe(s) to request access to the new Phraseanet Bases/Collections
+* Check the boxe(s) to request access to a Phraseanet Bases/Collections
 * Validate the request by clicking on the *Validate* button.

 A message indicates that an access request is in progress.
-It needs to be examined by an administrator to be validated.
+It may need to be examined by an administrator to be validated.

 .. image:: ../../images/Accesbasescoll.jpg